Welcome to Class 2

 Basic number skills are key to developing the ability to manipulate number.
 In Class 2 we focus on learning our number bonds for rapid recall as well as counting in 2s, 3s, 4s, 5s and 10s as a pre-cursor to learning our times tables.
 The children have their login for Times Table Rockstars and we would encourage them to try out the times table questions on there.
 Maths is taught every day through a combination of verbal recall, practical and written lessons.

-In Class 2 much of our learning is through practical hands on activities which cover all curriculum areas and are linked to our topic.
-Maths and English lessons take place in the morning and we consolidate and embed these skills through a variety of topic-based activities in the afternoon sessions.
+In Class 2 much of our learning is facilitated through practical activities which cover all curriculum areas and are linked to our topic.
+Maths and English lessons take place daily, usually in the morning, and we consolidate and embed these skills through a variety of topic-based activities in the afternoon sessions such as Science, Art and Design and Technology.

-Mr Gunnell, our sports coach, teaches us a variety of games skills each Wednesday.
+Mr Rose, our sports coach, teaches us a variety of PE skills on a Monday morning and Mrs Garcia also teaches PE on a Tuesday afternoon.

 We enjoyed working with some of the older children, they were our experts today.